 A nurse educator supports learning for nurses in the workplace and generally makes sure that nurses keep up to date with advances in their profession.
 A nurse educator may design, plan, instruct and assess education and learning in hospitals and other health care facilities.
 They also encourage, plan and facilitate professional development and clinical education.

-Education is important in this area of nursing since it's essentially all about further education of nurses.
-A Master of Nursing with a specialisation in Nursing Education is highly advantageous for a career in this field.
+Education is important in this occupational field since it's essentially all about further education of fellow professionals.
+A masters specialising in Nursing Education is highly advantageous.

 For specialist study streams, you may also have to currently work in a relevant health setting.
 Enquire to find out the detailed requirements for any of the online programs listed.